 or section Klingelbergstrasse

-off, this is the top of the single layer Schlossberg
+ab, this is the top part of the single layer Schlossberg

-400 meters above sea level in Durbach.
-The Klingelberg was designated with the Wine Law of 1971 due to the small size of only 2.5 acres not as a single location.
-The south-facing steep Klingelberg is documentary evidence probably planted for over a thousand years with grapevines.
-The soil consists of low-humored weathering granite and is partially interspersed with porphyry and gneiss.
+at 400 meters above sea level in Durbach.
+The Klingelberg was not designated as a single location with the 1971 Wine Law due to the small size of only 2.5 hectares.
+The steep Klingelberg facing south has been documented with vines for over a thousand years.
+The floor consists of low humus weathering rock made of granite and is partially interspersed with porphyry and gneiss.
 It is a very barren soil with little Water storage capacity

-, This forces the roots into the depth, allows only low yields and provides complex, mineral
+, This forces the roots deep, allows only low yields and produces complex, mineral

 Wines.
-In the vineyards of Margrave of Baden
+In the wine inventory of Margrave of Baden

-(Schloss Staufenberg) was in 1680 called the Klingelberger separately and thus attributed higher value than the other wines.
-The then tillering, however, still consisted of one mixed sentence
+(Schloss Staufenberg) the Klingelberger was named separately in 1680 and was therefore given a higher value than the other wines.
+The stocking at that time still consisted of one mixed sentence

 with 15 varieties.

-In 1776 the Klingelberg was re-planted and planted with 8,000 seedlings of a Riesling variety from the stately vineyards to Karlsruhe-Durlach.
-Since the vines did not thrive, in 1782 Grand Duke Carl Friedrich von Baden (1728-1811) had 2,200 Rieslings from the vineyard in Bergen and 1,500 Rieslings from a Rebgut planted near Frankfurt.
-Thus, the Klingelberg was the first varietal vineyard in Baden.
+In 1776 the Klingelberg was replanted and planted with 8,000 seedlings of a Riesling variety from the manorial vines at Karlsruhe-Durlach.
+Since the vines did not thrive, in 1782 Grand Duke Carl Friedrich von Baden (1728-1811) had 2,200 Rieslings from the vineyard in Bergen and 1,500 Rieslings from a vineyard near Frankfurt replanted.
+This made the Klingelberg the first single-vineyard in all of Baden.
 At the same time, the cultivation methods were also optimized.
-The variety thrived excellently and was much sought after, so soon seedlings from this location were used to propagate the Riesling throughout Baden.
-Therefore, this plant was called Klingelberger and this name has been preserved until today.
-Thanks to the innovative Grand Duke (he had also abolished serfdom in Baden and introduced compulsory education), Schloss Staufenberg and Klingelberg are considered to be the nurseries of quality viticulture in Baden.
-The first plantings of the two varieties Gewürztraminer and Clevner (Traminer) go back to Carl Friedrich.
+The variety thrived excellently and was very popular, so soon seedlings from this location were used to propagate Riesling throughout Baden.
+This is why this seedling was called Klingelberger and this designation has been preserved to this day.
+It is thanks to the innovative Grand Duke (he also abolished serfdom and introduced compulsory schooling) that Schloss Staufenberg and Klingelberg are referred to as the planting site for quality winegrowing in Baden.
+The first plantings of the two varieties Gewürztraminer and Clevner (Traminer) also go back to Carl Friedrich.

-The Klingelberger Riesling was from the beginning a mixed set of at least three different ones Clone
+From the beginning, the Klingelberger Riesling was a mixed set of at least three different ones Clone